 You are a member of the military stationed in another state

 Most states allow military members to continue coverage from their home state while they are stationed elsewhere.
 However, this may not be the case in the event of a permanent change of station (PCS), where you spend 20 weeks or more at a location.
 When moving to another state, you will likely need to consider purchasing new coverage.
 If this happens, speak with an agent to ensure you are properly covered.

 It depends on your car insurance company.
 Usually, the window is 30 to 90 days.
 If you know when you are moving, the best thing you can do is to speak with an agent as soon as possible and tell them your plans.
 Otherwise, you may run the risk of getting into an accident and finding out that you are not covered.

 You have a few different options when it comes to buying car insurance while moving to another state.
 Many carriers offer policies nationwide, so you may be able to transfer your policy to a local agent, who will then help process the change and answer any questions you might have.
 If your carrier isn’t available in the state you’re moving to, or if you want to purchase a policy with a new company, you can start the shopping process online or over the phone.
-Before you start that process, you’ll need to have your new address on hand so that your policy can be rated properly.
+Before you start that process, you’ll need to have your new address on hand.

 There is not one cheapest car insurance company for every driver.
 Insurance rates will vary depending on a number of things, including your driving history, car make and model, coverage needs and other factors.
 However, Bankrate’s review of top carriers by market share revealed Geico, USAA and Erie Insurance are among the cheapest car insurance providers in 2023.